CropLifeCanada/chemistry-policymanual/index.md

 ## PCPA legislative review 2020

-January 2020     Quarterly
+July 2020     Quarterly

 - That the PCPA remains fit for purpose and should not be opened for review in 2020.
 - That existing irritants can be addressed without opening up the Act.

 ## PMRA re-evaluation process improvement

-May 2019     Annual
+July 2020     Quarterly

 The changes PMRA made to its re-evaluation process in 2016 have resulted in incomplete risk assessments and overly conservative decisions that unnecessarily restrict uses of high economic value.

--	That PMRA allow meaningful two-way technical dialogue with stakeholders prior to initiation and throughout the re-evaluation process.
--	That public consultations be sought on the draft risk assessment separately from the proposed decision that includes proposed risk mitigation measures.
+While significant details on some of PMRA's 2020 program renewal proposals still need to be worked out, that the following new two-way dialogue opportunities to engage with stakeholders at key milestones in the re-evaluation process be implemented immediately:

+1. Prior to initiation to identify areas of potential regulatory interest and data requirements;
+2. After initiation during a deeper scoping and risk prioritization step; and
+3. During the review at the draft risk assessment phase.

 -	That the Government of Canada formally acknowledge the economic role PMRA plays in facilitating or inhibiting grower access to innovative technologies by including this in its mandate and by allocating the appropriate resources for this work.

-Staff Directive validated September 17, 2019
+Staff Directive validated September 17, 2019    Annual

 -	The Committee directed staff to advocate for an economic/growth mandate for PMRA.